LinSwanSaung/clinicinformationsystem/frontend/docs/README.md

 # Frontend Documentation

-This directory contains production-ready documentation for the RealCIS frontend.
+This directory contains production-ready documentation for the ThriveCare frontend.

 ## 📚 Documentation